ZiyuHe404/ZiyuHe404.github.io/_pages/about.md

 I am a senior undergraduate student from School of Physics, [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/).
 I am very fortunate to be advised by [Prof. Ze-Liang Xiang](https://scholar.google.com/citations?user=akB8u4sAAAAJ&hl=en&oi=ao), [Prof. Xueyue Zhang](https://xueyue-sherry-zhang.github.io/), and [Prof. Gyu Boong Jo](https://ultracold.ust.hk/group/pi-gyu-boong-jo-ph-d).

-My experiences range from theoretical explorations of quantum systems in waveguides to leadership roles in national physics competitions and academic societies.
-With a strong foundation in both the theoretical and experimental aspects of physics and a keen ability to lead and collaborate, I am driven to further explore the quantum realm.
+My experiences range from theoretical design of quantum router within a dual-rail waveguide to experimental exploration of 2D ultracold atom.
+With a strong foundation in both the theoretical and experimental aspects of physics and a keen ability to communicate and collaborate, I am driven to further explore the quantum physics.

-My ambition is to contribute to groundbreaking advancements in quantum technology and exploring quantum phenomena.
+My ambition is contributing to advancements in quantum technology and exploring exotic quantum phenomena.

 Research Interest